Aquanty/rtd-hgs/docs/source/index.rst

 Evapotranspiration
 ~~~~~~~~~~~~~~~~~~

-Evapotranspiration ! input ! properties .. _sec:et_materials **NOTE:**
+| Evapotranspiration ! input ! properties [.. _sec:et_materials] **NOTE:**
-Equations describing evapotranspiration in
+  Equations describing evapotranspiration in Section :ref:
-Section :ref:`sec:et`  of the Theory Manual are based on water
+| of the Theory Manual are based on water content.
+However,
-content.
-However, **grok** uses saturation as input.
-The input required
+  **grok** uses saturation as input.
+The input required in this section
-in this section is therefore saturation and not water content.
-The water
+  is therefore saturation and not water content.
+The water content can
-content can be converted to saturation by dividing it by the saturated
+  be converted to saturation by dividing it by the saturated water
-water content :math:`\theta_s`, which is equivalent to the porosity.
+  content :math:`\theta_s`, which is equivalent to the porosity.

-Unless you modify the default values, all zones (and elements) in the ET
+| Unless you modify the default values, all zones (and elements) in the
-domain will be assigned the default properties listed in
+  ET domain will be assigned the default properties listed in
-Table :ref:`tab:et_default` , which are representative of a
+  Table :ref:
-grass cover.
+| , which are representative of a grass cover.

-.. _tab:et_default
+[.. _tab:et_default]

 .. table:: Default properties for interception and evapotranspiration.